spec0p/pg-docs/sdk-js.md

 <a name="install"></a>
 <h3 data-magellan-destination="install">Install</h3>

-Install the JavaScript SDK with [Bower](http://bower.io/) from the command-line:
+Install the JavaScript SDK with [Bower](http://bower.io/) from the command-line.
+From your game's root folder run:

 ```
 bower install phune-gaming-sdk